NorthernMagic/Ptera-Web-Guides/Windows Maintenance Guide.md

 3a) Open a terminal and type or copy and paste in `ferium upgrade`.
 Then press enter.
 Ferium will then update your mods instantly.

 3b) Close the terminal.
 You can hit X or type in `exit` and press enter.

+#### Updating Mods Manually

+While we recommend using Ferium, you can download mods manually too if you don't want Ferium installed on your system

+3c) Go to the website where you downloaded the mod(s) from and compare the name of the file to the .jar files in your `mods` folder.

+3d) If they match, they are likely up to date.
+If they don't replace the old mod .jar file with the new one.

+3e) Close File Explorer.
+The mod(s) are now updated.